alysonfarias/alysonfarias/README.md

     location: "Recife, Brazil",
   },
  curiosities: {
- "I curate an Instagram page where I share bite-sized insights on tech, health and psychology @alysonfariasss.
+ "I curate an Instagram page where I share bite-sized insights on tech, health and psychology.
+ @alysonfariasss
- Don't hesitate to drop a message about anything that grabs your attention there."
+ Don't hesitate to drop a message about anything that grabs your attention there.
+I'd love to chat about it"
     hobbies: ["Read", "Workout", "Code", "Series", "Podcasts"], },
  hardskills: {